MAS Children's Rights

 Prof. Karl Hanson, Prof. Daniel Stoecklin, Dr. Roberta Ruggiero and Elena Patrizi, Centre for Children’s Rights Studies, University of Geneva

-Prof. Abdeljalil Akkari, Faculty of Psychology and Educational Sciences, University of Geneva, Alan Kikuchi-White, SOS Children's Villages International, Prof. Maya Hertig Randall, Faculty of Law, UNIGE, Paola Riva Gapany, International institute for the Rights of the Child (IDE), Dr. Yvan Droz, Graduate Institute of International and Development Studies IHEID
+Prof. Abdeljalil Akkari, Faculty of Psychology and Educational Sciences, University of Geneva, Alan Kikuchi-White, SOS Children's Villages International, Elena Patrizi, Ph.D. candidate at the University of Geneva’s Centre for Children’s Rights Studies, Prof. Maya Hertig Randall, Faculty of Law, UNIGE, Paola Riva Gapany, International institute for the Rights of the Child (IDE), Dr. Yvan Droz, Graduate Institute of International and Development Studies IHEID

-This sum is for the MCR Programme and does not include travel or living expenses.
+This sum is for the MAS and does not include travel or living expenses.

-Two Modules with two exams and final paper (12 ECTS Credits) Certificate of Advanced Studies in Children's Rights (CAS): CHF 5000.-
+The tuition fee for two modules with two exams and final paper (12 ECTS Credits) granting a Certificate of Advanced Studies in Children's Rights (CAS) is CHF 5000.-

 As the director of an NGO that focuses on the rights of children, I have found the course extremely relevant and helpful for my work.
 It has challenged my own perceptions of children and childhood and has grounded me with a good working knowledge of the CRC.
 The interdisciplinary approach of the program has broadened my perspective immensely.
 (James Jolley)